(updated on July 1st 2022)

 - If you are 65 or older, you can choose to enter as Adult or Senior.

 - The Recorded audition is open to anyone professional or amateur, regardless of nationality, gender, age.
-Submit the Recorded audition only if you can attend the Primary selection and Final competition.
+Submit the Recorded audition only if you can attend the First, Second, and Final Round.

 - Only vocal methods of whistling are allowed.
-The use of hands and fingers, classed as instrumental, can be in Allied Arts only.
+The use of hands and fingers is allowed only in the Allied Arts category.

-- Submit fees for the Recorded audition, Primary selection and Final competition via PayPal or Bank deposit (domestic only in Japan).
+- Submit fees for the Recorded audition, First, Second, and Final Round via PayPal or Bank deposit (domestic only in Japan).

 - Deduct “Minus checkpoints” according to its degree, add “Plus checkpoints” according to its degree, and score with the total.